Derdbe-Gerring Banan Trail, Kununurra, Mirima NP Derdbe-Gerring Banan Trail, Kununurra, Mirima NP

 Learn moreAbout Derdbe-Gerring Banan Trail, Kununurra, Mirima NP

-There are several short walk trails including the short but feature packed Derdbe-Gerring Banan trail.
-The trail is quite steep with steps and uneven surfaces, hence its relatively high Grade 4 rating.
-The trail ends at a lookout, which offers great views of the town and Ord River Valley.
+Derdbe-Gerring Banan is a short but feature packed trail located in the sandstone range of Mirima National Park.
+The rocky outcrops along this trail have a similar geology to the ‘beehive’ formations of the Bungle Bungles located in Purnululu National Park.
+This trail is quite steep with steps and uneven surfaces, hence its relatively high Grade 4 rating.
+The trail ends at a lookout offering spectacular views over Kununurra township and the Ord River Valley.

-The sandstone ranges and thickly vegetated valleys are stunningly beautiful, especially early morning or late afternoon.
-The rocky outcrops geology is not dissimilar to the ‘beehive’ formations in the Bungle Bungles in Purnululu National Park.
-It is best to walk early morning or late in the afternoon to avoid the very worst of the heat.
+The sandstone ranges and thickly vegetated valleys are stunningly beautiful, especially early morning or late afternoon which is the best time to do these walks to avoid the worst of the Kimberley heat.

 National Parks